damscal/urimancy/doc/.logseq/pages/structure of the Urimancy Store.md

 # Stores
 - ## Positioning and Naming Urimancy stores

-  Urimancy stores can be initialized anywhere the user has write access to.
+- Urimancy stores can be initialized anywhere the user has write access to.
 However, once a store is placed and used, it cannot be moved or renamed without inevitably breaking all the references that rely on that store.
+For this reasons, stored files are read-only.
-  By default, Urimancy stores are placed in `~/.urimancy` for user instances and/or `/etc/urimancy` for system instances.
+- By default, Urimancy stores are placed in `~/.urimancy` for user instances and/or `/etc/urimancy` for system instances.

   Similarly, stores can be given any name, but that name should not be changed afterwards.
   By default, stores that share the same location are named progressively as `store-1`, `store-2`, etc.